Skip to content

 Method 1: Check that your Netflix account has not been compromised

-Some people find that Netflix keeps crashing is due to another person having access to their account.
+Some people find that Netflix keeps crashing due to another person having access to their account.

 Please check your account details within the Netflix app.